The Marvelous Land Of Oz

 the Army of Revolt was disbanded and the girls sent home to their

 mothers.
-On

-promise of good behavior Jinjur was likewise released.
+On promise of good behavior Jinjur was likewise released.

-Ozma made
+Ozma

-the loveliest Queen the Emerald City had ever known; and, although
+made the loveliest Queen the Emerald City had ever known; and, although

-she was so
+she

-young and inexperienced, she ruled her people with wisdom and
+was so young and inexperienced, she ruled her people with wisdom and

 Justice.
-For

-Glinda gave her good advice on all occasions; and the Woggle-
+For Glinda gave her good advice on all occasions; and the Woggle-

-Bug, who was
+Bug,

-appointed to the important post of Public Educator, was quite
+who was appointed to the important post of Public Educator, was quite

-helpful to
+helpful

-Ozma when her royal duties grew perplexing.
+to Ozma when her royal duties grew perplexing.

-her gratitude to the Gump for its services, offered the
+girl, in her gratitude to the Gump for its services, offered the

-creature any
+creature

-reward it might name.
+any reward it might name.

 283